Leke-Ariyo/pod-log-controller/Readme.md

     ```docker push <username>/<repository-name>:<tag>```

   *.
-To remove the chart from helm, run
+To remove and upgrade the chart from helm, run

     ``` helm uninstall podlog ```